How to Print

-Help to quit smoking is available from your health practitioner or by contacting Health Canada at 1-866-366-3667.
+Help to quit smoking is available from your health practitioner or by contacting the pan-Canadian toll-free quit line at 1-866-366-3667.

 Any amount of breastfeeding for any duration can help protect your baby from SIDS; but exclusive breastfeeding for the first 6 months (when the risk of SIDS is highest) can lower the risk of SIDS by up to 50%.